INTERVIEW

 Sel Sagama is a photographer and friend who has changed the way I look and do my work.
 He has changed my style by 95%, in terms of the technical as well as the subjective and creative aspects.

-RO: Yes, my way of photography has totally changed since I started.
-Now with a more authorial look and with a message behind it, there is already a working table, it is no longer taking photos just for the sake of taking photos.
+I photograph with an authorial look and with a message behind it, there is already a working table, it is no longer taking photos just for the sake of taking photos.

 TPL: Do you have a favourite place to take pictures?